Turning 50 in the

 Born in 1970, spending most of that decade in upstate New York, I have powerful

-My “cool Aunt” gave me her formable collection of Motown 45s.
-This was a game changer.
+The game changer came when my “cool Aunt” gave me her formable collection of Motown 45s.
 I slept with an old record player on my bed listening to those 45s until I fell asleep.
 I would dream of The Supremes and knew Gladys Knight was going to be my BFF one day.
 I just had to get back to Detroit.

 When we moved South, I was 7 and the “reel to reel” was upgraded with with an actual “cassette tape recorder” with those two magical buttons (play & the red record).
 I would hold the recorder flush against the radio at the end of a commercial break waiting patiently for the DJ’s slightest tease that my beloved songs may be “coming up”.
 Oh, the power of the radio DJ.

-And then came the almighty “boom box”, the portable Walkman
+And then came the almighty “boom box” (thank you Christmas!), the portable Walkman

 (the beginning of disappearing into a set of headphones) and that fateful afternoon when my brother introduced me to college radio (Atlanta’s Album 88 “rass”) and our Urban station (V-103) when I was 12…MIND BLOWN.